 A survey has already been made specifically for this.

 It was discovered that one reason why consumers won’t click on banner ads is that they simply don’t trust them.

 If you’ve ever tried to sell online before, you’ll know that the availability of trust is one of the biggest indicators of sales.

 61% of users won’t click on banner ads because they hate being interrupted

-Still on the issue of banner ads, lack of trust wasn’t the only factor that made users reluctant to click on a banner ad.
+On the issue of banner ads, lack of trust wasn’t the only factor that made users reluctant to click on a banner ad.

 The biggest reason users gave for their avoidance of banner ads was that they dislike being distracted or interrupted when browsing.

 About sixty-one percent of people cited this as a major reason.

 Interruption, coupled with the fact that the ad is usually irrelevant to them, worsens the already low conversion rate of banner ads.

 A quick way to avoid this issue is to switch to search ads.